When you’re overwhelmed with life, how in the world can you care for your home? Here are a few suggestions that work wonders!

 Once your home is a little more manageable – and as long as you keep at it, it will get there – start to create some easy systems that will help with your daily chaos.

-- Make your bed once you get up in the morning.
+- Make the bed once I get up in the morning.

-- Wash the dishes after every meal (or load the dishwasher).
+- Wash dishes after every meal (or load the dishwasher).

-- Stick a load of laundry in the washing machine every morning so you can dry, fold, and put it away throughout the day.
+- Stick a load of laundry in the washing machine every morning to dry, fold, and put it away throughout the day.

 This won’t add any deep cleaning to your day-to-day routine, but it will help your home run on auto-pilot while you tend to the busyness of work, family, conflicts, and commitments.